Link homotopic but not isotopic: Unlink

-\textbf{Remark 3.} J.-B. Meilhan pointed out that a result of Meilhan-Yasuhara (Theorem 1, \cite{MY}) can also be used to show that $W_n(B_m)$ satisfy (2) for every $n>0$.
-The result shows that these links have non-zero Milnor isotopy invariants \cite{Mil2}, showing that they are link isotopically non-trivial.
-And hence they also fail to satisfy property (4) of the Main Theorem.
+\textbf{Remark.} J.-B. Meilhan pointed out that a result of Meilhan-Yasuhara (Theorem 1, \cite{MY}) can also be used to show that $W_n(B_m)$ are non-trivial links for every $n>0$.
+Their result shows that these links have non-zero Milnor isotopy invariants \cite{Mil2}, showing that they are link isotopically non-trivial.
+And hence they also fail to satisfy property (4) of Theorem \ref{milnorinv}.
 In Section \ref{milnor}, we give examples satisfying properties $(1) - (4).$

-\section{Non-isotopic links}
+\subsection{Non-isotopic links}

-In this section we point out that the method described in the previous sections is useful to further show that each of the links, $W_n(B_3)$, are in fact non-isotopic links.
+Here we point out that the method described in this section is useful to further show that each of the links, $W_n(B_3)$, are in fact non-isotopic links.
 To see this, observe that one can obtain the Jones polynomial of $W_n(B_3)$ as a function of $W_{n-2}(B_3)$, using the Skein relation in equation (\ref{skein}).
+We will do that here.